 The first iron that I ever purchased that made the ironing of all-cotton shirts a breeze was from Rowenta, a German brand of professional irons.
 It was a revelation seeing how easy it is to iron cotton when you have the steam to do it right!
-Professional quality irons like Rowenta (another excellent brand is Shark) are not cheap.
-They generally run from $75 (US) and up.
-These irons deliver the large volume of steam needed to conquer cotton shirt wrinkles.
+Professional quality irons like Rowenta (another excellent brand is Shark) usually have a steam rating between 1600-1700 watts.
+These irons generally cost $75 (US) and up.
+They deliver the large volume of steam needed to conquer cotton shirt wrinkles.

-I discovered a moderately priced iron (the one I use presently) made by Black & Decker that also gives me the volume of steam needed to flatten my cotton shirts.
+I discovered a moderately priced iron (the one I use presently) made by Black & Decker that also provides the volume of steam needed to flatten my cotton shirts.
 It is the Black & Decker Allure (D3030).
-This professional iron retails for around $40 and offers the same steam power as pricier models from Rowenta and Shark.
+This professional iron retails for around $40 and offers the same steam power as pricier models from Rowenta and Shark (1600 Watts steam rating).
 It’s an excellent bargain that can compete with steam irons three times its price.